-While the card has a $395 annual fee, there are so many reasons to get this card, from its excellent welcome bonus, to ongoing perks like a $300 annual travel credit, 10K anniversary bonus miles, a Priority Pass membership, access to Capital One Lounges, Hertz President’s Circle elite status, primary rental car coverage, cell phone protection, and amazing authorized user perks.
+While the card has a $395 annual fee, there are so many reasons to get this card, from its excellent welcome bonus, to ongoing perks like a $300 annual travel credit, 10K anniversary bonus miles, a Priority Pass membership, access to Plaza Premium Lounges, access to Capital One Lounges, Hertz President’s Circle elite status, primary rental car coverage, cell phone protection, and amazing authorized user perks.
 I applied for this card and was instantly approved, and I know many OMAAT readers are in the same boat.

 In this post, I wanted to take a closer look at the 10,000 bonus anniversary miles offered by the card, and how exactly that perk works.

 How the Venture X anniversary bonus miles benefit works

 The Capital One Venture X offers 10,000 bonus miles on your account anniversary every year:

 - This applies starting on your first account anniversary (roughly 12 months after you get the card), and you receive it every subsequent year as well

 - The 10,000 bonus miles will post to your account within one to two billing cycles of paying the $395 annual membership fee